 That said, there are in principle several ways to implement variable directionality, and I see no strong reason to prefer one over the others, so I will take the obvious route and simply specify that agreeing C must follow its goal on the tier rather than precede it.
 (An alternative will be discussed at the end of this section.)
-Also, since the agreement
+Also, since the agreement on C is strictly subject-oriented, only DPs bearing -EPP are projected on the φ -agreement tier, as in our treatment of case-sensitive agree-

-&lt;sup>19 This last fact is somewhat mysterious in a Minimalist analysis, since without additional assumptions there is no reason why a raised subject should not value the lower complementizer, or alternatively bind the operator in Spec-CP.
+19This last fact is somewhat mysterious in a Minimalist analysis, since without additional assumptions there is no reason why a raised subject should not value the lower complementizer, or alternatively bind the operator in Spec-CP.
 Diercks (2013) proposes one possible solution.
 Under the present model, no special treatment is required.
 In contrast, the present model may struggle when movement feeds subsequent operations, as mentioned in Section 3.2.

-on C is strictly subject-oriented, only DPs bearing -EPP are projected on the $\phi$ -agreement tier, as in our treatment of case-sensitive agreement.
+ment.
 Finally, for simplicity I will ignore agreement with T, assuming it to be regulated on a separate tier as discussed in Section 2.4.